yujunliang/seleniumcapsules/README.md

                     .and(element(() -> linkText(headText))).locate(page);
         }

-5. Functional and Stream API, default method in interface,
+5. Functional and Stream API, default method in interface and method references.